top of page

 • Prefer information in native language.

-• Increase outreach.
-(Cambodian, Spanish, Kenya language)
+• Increase outreach (Cambodian, Spanish, Kenyan languages).

-2. Establishing the Communication Network: What is the best approach to collect contact information from our community garden members, ensuring a robust and efficient communication network?
+• What is the best approach to collect contact information from community garden members, ensuring a robust and efficient communication network?

-• Call everyone in native language.
+• Call everyone in their native language.

-• WhatsApp group, Telegram etc..
+• Utilize WhatsApp group, Telegram, etc.

-• Team meeting after each market
+• Team meeting after each market.

-• Consistence weekly meeting or recap announcement
+• Consistent weekly meetings or recap announcements.

-• TXT message in native language
+• Text messages in native language.

-3. Effective Material Dissemination: Considering the resources provided by institutions like the Mayo Clinic, how can we effectively distribute written materials on cancer prevention to our community members in anticipation of upcoming community events?
+• Considering the resources provided by institutions like the Mayo Clinic, how can we effectively distribute written materials on cancer prevention to community members in anticipation of upcoming community events?

 • Email material in native language.

-• TXT material with pictures or illustrations.
+• Text material with pictures or illustrations.

 • Attend engagement opportunities in person.